When the expression of Anger Loses it’s Purpose

 In therapy you will approach anger management as a general exploration into emotional regulation and releasing the stuck energy of your anger.
 We will focus on learning to slow things down and pay attention to your experience, to become comfortable with vulnerable feelings.
 The expression of anger is taken within the context of the whole of you.
 We focus on the person and not someone with an anger problem.
 Anger management may well be connected to trauma, depression, anxiety and coping with your life.

-If you want to change the way you respond to others and feel empowered I welcome a call or email to set up an appointment or gain information regarding counselling.
-You can also book a 1/2 hr free consultation to check out if you would like to proceed with counselling with me.
+If you want to change the way you respond to others and feel empowered you can book an appointment directly online or email to set up an appointment.